psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 Their names give us, and tell us too,
 The land which is their present station.

-O. The Lands of " Virtue," " Life,
+O. The Lands of "Virtue," "Life," and "Youth,"
-" and " Youth,"
 And countless riches them awaited,
 Of kingly gold a crown and wreath,
 And jewels that misers might have sated.